Dec 2018 Making the “Agency of the Future”

 If it sounds cliche, it probably is.
-Ironically it is also exactly what our clients are asking for and even using it as the name of the initiative as they look for new approaches to marketing.
+Ironically “the agency of the future” is exactly what our clients are asking for and even using it as the name of the initiative or RFP as they look for new approaches to marketing.

 At Mirum we’ve been working on stepping back from the talk and doing the hard work around the systems and tools that can really allow people to work differently and deliver a better product.

-At Dreamforce, SF Society Magazine posted some of my thoughts on how Salesforce can support agencies.
+At Dreamforce, SF Society Magazine printed some of my thoughts on how Salesforce can support agencies.

 The challenge every company faces is how to be different, and how to be better.

 For marketing agencies, this is doubly difficult.
 Our biggest asset is our people, and while we invest heavily in culture, people routinely move between agencies.
 They move because they can be productive quickly, and they can be productive because, despite all of the branding we put on our methodologies, what we do and how we do it is pretty commoditized.

 And no one wants to be competing as a commodity.